Feed Conversion Ratio Calculator

 Estimate the feed required in an animal's growing cycle, which amounts to about 70% of production cost.

-Make budgetary plans for a complete growing cycle and determine the animals' sale price.
+Make budgetary plans for a complete growing cycle and determine the animals' sale price as well as the overall carrying capacity.

 Gain valuable insights on the profitability of raising an animal so that farmers can make wise decisions in selecting and using feed for profit maximization.